cederikdotcom/cederik.github.io/pages/assets/traits humans vs ai.md

 https://humanjourney.us/ancestors/human-universals/detailed-list/

 I ran the list through GPT4o on 7th of October 2024.
-These are the traits AI doesn't have.
+This was it's answer.

 Count of traits I do not have: 61